wpfhtl/emacs/README.md

 default Emacs configuration for keyboard shortcuts, Latex, C/C++, HTML/CSS, Python and Org.

-In addition, I use Emacs as my main editor and console for coding Matlab.
+In addition, I use Emacs as the main editor and shell for coding and running Matlab.

 Installation
 ============